openhwgroup/cva6/docs/01_cva6_user/CVX_Interface_Coprocessor.rst

 * Create interfaces to connect a coprocessor to the CVA6 to execute instructions.
 * Offload CVA6 illegal instrutions to the coprocessor to be executed.
-* Get the result of offloaded instructions from the coprocessor so it is written back into the CVA6 register file.
+* Get the results of offloaded instructions from the coprocessor so they are written back into the CVA6 register file.
 * Add standard RISC-V instructions unsupported by CVA6 or custom instructions and implement them in a coprocessor.
 * Kill offloaded instructions to allow speculative execution in the coprocessor.
 (Unsupported in CVA6 yet)
 * Connect the coprocessor to memory via the CVA6 Load and Store Unit.
 (Unsupported in CVA6 yet)